ALin837/Snake/README.md

 # Snake
-This is project is a Replica of the Snake Game
+This project is a Replica of the Snake Game